2011 Omani protests: Domestic

 On 28 February, Sultan Qaboos pledged to create 50,000 government jobs, provide a monthly benefit of $390 to the unemployed and ordered a committee to draft proposals for boosting the power of an elected council that advises him on state affairs.
 He also promised that a legislative council would be given more powers.
 On 5 March, Sultan Qaboos replaced two more ministers.
-Khaled bin Hilal bin Saud al-Busaidi replaced Sayed Ali bin Hmud al-Busaidi as a minister of the royal court and Sultan bin Mohammed al-Numani replaced General Ali bin Majid al-Maamari as minister in the sultan's office.
+Khaled bin Hilal bin Saud al-Busaidi replaced Sayed Ali bin Hamoud al-Busaidi as a minister of the royal court and Sultan bin Mohammed al-Numani replaced General Ali bin Majid al-Maamari as minister in the sultan's office.

 On 7 March, Sultan Qaboos issued eight royal decrees including, reshuffling once again the council of ministers and allowing for the formation of a state audit committee.
-Royal Decree No 38/2011 abolished the Ministry of National Economy and states that a committee shall be formed by the Council of Ministers to manage the distribution of its prerogatives, allocations, assets and employees.
+Royal Decree No 38/2011 abolished the Ministry of National Economy and stated that a committee shall be formed by the Council of Ministers to manage the distribution of its prerogatives, allocations, assets and employees.
 The ministry had been targeted by protesters for being corrupt and inefficient.
 On 13 March, a royal decree was announced granting "legislative and regulatory powers" to the parliament, which had previously only been a consultative body.
 The next day he fired Lieutenant General Malek Bin Sulaiman Al Ma'amari as Inspector General of the Police and Customs.
 On 15 March, he also issued further royal decrees to add a "cost of living allowance" to all military and security apparatus as well as all government units in Oman.
-The Sultan also give orders for raising the Social Insurance Pension by 100% for all the 51,442 persons registered at the Social Development Ministry.
+The Sultan also gave orders for raising the Social Insurance Pension by 100% for all the 51,442 persons registered at the Social Development Ministry.

 The ruling council issued a statement that condemned the "sabotage" and added that peaceful demonstrations were within "the legal rights of citizens".

 Other responses included creating of a second public university, establishing the first Islamic bank in the region and approving Marriage Fund utility.

 The popular response to the actions of Qaboos was said to be positive, particularly in light of the decision to grant the Council of Oman more powers.
 Hussain Al Abry, who was a lone protester against Oman Television for four days, said that "Sixty to 80 percent of demands have already been met so there is no reason to continue protesting."